 O'Connor Hall is a four-story residence hall with a large main lounge area.
 The architecture of the building is similar to Murphy Hall.
-O'Connor Hall is popular for many reasons, such as a kitchen that opened in 2012, and close proximity to student parking and MacDonald Hall.
-There are three laundry rooms in the building located across from the elevator on the second, third, and fourth floors.
-O'Connor Hall offers mainly triple rooms, with some double rooms, and limited single rooms.
+O'Connor Hall is popular for many reasons, such as a kitchen, and close proximity to student parking and MacDonald Hall.
+There are four laundry rooms in the building located across from the elevator on the each floor.
+O'Connor Hall offers mainly double rooms, and limited single rooms.

 Classroom/Study Lounge: O' Connor Hall has a specially-designed space for quiet study, workshops, classes, and computer use.
 It is located on the second floor and offers seating, study tables, and dry erase boards.

 TV Lounge: Located on the first floor, this area provides movie-theatre style seating with a large flat screen TV.